Valentin-Beaufays/ft_server/README.md

 ft_server project from school 42

 ## Subject
-Create a Dockerfile to setup a server
+Setup a webserver using Docker

 ## Technos
 * Docker